-Mark your calendar: EDMO 2022 Annual Conference will take place in Brussels on 13 and 14 June.
+Register now to the EDMO Annual Training event that will take place in Brussels on 14 June.

 EDMO is an independent observatory bringing together fact-checkers and academic researchers with expertise in the field of online disinformation, social media platforms, journalist driven media and media literacy practitioners.